gossi/ember-command/README.md

 > separation.
 For tracking purposes, she knows, there is a `tracking` service
 > to use.

-We can have multiple commands executed when a UI element is invoked, each in its own class.
+We can have compound commands executed when a UI element is invoked, each in its own class.
 Let's add the tracking command:

 ```ts